mohammedzee1000/ci-firewall/README.md

 - *Target*: The target of the repo to test.
 Can be pr no, branch name or tag name
 - *Kind*: The kind of target. `PR|BRANCH|TAG`
 - *Run Script*: The script to run on the jenkins.
 Relative to repo root
+- *Setup Script*: The script to run before run script.
+Relative to repo root.

 ### Worker Jenkins job configuration